 See complete booking guide →The cheapest alternatives are public pools (approx. 60-100 NOK entrance includes sauna), Friskis&Svettis (250 NOK/month with unlimited sauna access), and Huk sauna (free outdoor sauna at Bygdøy).
 If you use sauna less than once per week, drop-in at public pools is cheapest.
 For frequent use (2-3+ times/week), Friskis&Svettis is best value.

 Yes, for frequent use.
 Friskis & Svettis (250 NOK/month) includes sauna.
-SATS Standard Oslo (699 NOK/month) gives unlimited sauna at 5 locations — under 35 NOK/visit at 20 visits/month.
+SATS Standard Oslo (699 NOK/month) gives unlimited sauna at select locations - under 35 NOK/visit at 20 visits/month.
 Evo Fitness and Fresh Fitness have no sauna.
 For someone who only wants sauna without training, KOK/SALT or public pools are better.

 Yes, a few: Huk sauna at Bygdøy (free outdoor sauna, open year-round at sea bath), some companies offer free sauna for employees, and some shared saunas in housing cooperatives/apartment buildings.
 Most "free" alternatives require you to be member of something (company, housing cooperative, organization).
 Huk is the only truly public free alternative.

 Public pool (60-100 NOK): Sauna + pool + shower.
-KOK/SALT (180-350 NOK): Floating sauna + fjord swimming + lounge.
+SALT/KOK (from around 225 NOK per session, varies): Floating sauna + fjord swimming + lounge.
 Budget gym (250-300 NOK/month): Sauna + fitness center + shower.
 Premium gym (500-1000 NOK/month): Luxury sauna + fitness center + classes + pool (some).
 Spa (400-1500 NOK): Sauna + multiple spa facilities + treatments (extra cost).
 Higher price = better facilities, longer opening hours, less crowded.

 General rule of thumb: Drop-in if you use sauna <1 time/week.
 Punchcard if 1-2 times/week.
 Monthly pass/membership if 2+ times/week.
-Example: KOK drop-in 220 NOK × 2 times/week × 4 weeks = 1760 NOK/month.
-KOK membership = 1200-1500 NOK/month.
-Membership saves 260-560 NOK/month.
-For frequent users, membership pays off after 5-8 visits per month.
+Example: a floating sauna from around 225 NOK per session × 2 times/week × 4 weeks = roughly 1800 NOK/month, while a gym membership with sauna (for example SATS Standard at 699 NOK/month) is far cheaper for frequent use.
+For frequent users, membership typically pays off after 5-8 visits per month.
+Verify prices at the venue, as session prices vary.

 Yes, some places: SALT has seasonal pricing (higher May-September, lower October-April) and time-based pricing (more expensive Friday/Saturday evening).
 KOK has mostly fixed price.
 Gyms have fixed monthly price regardless of season.
 Public pools have fixed price.
 Some spas have discounts outside weekend/holidays.
 Generally: Floating saunas (KOK/SALT) are more expensive in summer and on weekends.
 Gyms have fixed prices.

 1–2 times/month: Vestbadet/public pool (100–150 NOK drop-in).
-3–5 times/month: KOK (380 NOK/session) or SALT (300 NOK/session) for the experience.
-8+ times/month: SATS Standard Oslo (699 NOK/month) — under 87 NOK/visit, cheapest per visit over 8 visits.
+3–5 times/month: SALT (from 225 NOK/session) or KOK (priced per session, varies, shared from around 270 NOK) for the experience.
+8+ times/month: SATS Standard Oslo (699 NOK/month) - under 87 NOK/visit, cheapest per visit over 8 visits.
 15+ times/month: Friskis & Svettis (250 NOK/month unlimited).
 Evo Fitness has no sauna.

 Same-day, drop-in & last-minute guide